pennmem/ram-devguide/docs/networking.md

 {
   "type": "MESSAGETYPE",
   "data": <>,
-  "aux": <>,
   "time": 1234.5678
 }
 ```

 where `type` is the type of message, `data` contains parameters or metadata
-related to the specific type of message, `aux` may be used for secondary data,
+related to the specific type of message, and `time` is a timestamp in
-and `time` is a timestamp in milliseconds since the epoch.
-Only `type` is
+milliseconds since the epoch.
+Only `type` is strictly required, though
-strictly required, though generally speaking, messages should include a
+generally speaking, messages should at least include a timestamp as well.
-timestamp and explicitly include `data` and `auxdata` as `null`.

 Message types fall generally into three categories: